Program Overview

 Requirements

-AA-T Degree Requirements Major: Core and Selective Requirements
+AA-T Degree Requirements Major Requirements

-Complete Core courses, 6 units Units
+Required Core courses, 6 units Units

 HIST 201 U.S. History through 1877 3 units